 Where We Tested

-We tested these hats on an extended backpacking trip across northern Arizona and in the Grand Canyon.
+We tested these hats on an extended backpacking trips across northern Arizona, in the Grand Canyon, and in Califonia and Colorado.
 Throughout these areas, we tested the hats in five categories: Protection, Comfort, Breathability, Durability, and Style.

 We tested protection the hard way: by risking our skin to determine which competitors were the most protective.
 We measured each hat's brim size in inches and factored in the slope of the brim.
 We went out on gusty days to purposely test how these hats would stay on our heads, or if the brims would blow up, exposing our faces.